Last Updated on

 LLC’s With Employees

 If a single-member LLC has employees, the IRS treats the company as a separate entity when it comes to employment tax and certain excise taxes.
 Since 2009, a single-member LLC must use its name and Employer Identification Number to report and pay employment taxes.
-The LLC must use its name and EIN as well if it needs to register for excise tax activities, and report and pay excise taxes.
 Though the IRS does not require an LLC to have an EIN unless it has employees or pays excise tax, the company may still need an EIN to open a bank account or meet state regulations.
 An LLC owner can apply for an EIN online at the IRS website.
 The online application is free, and the LLC receives the EIN immediately.

 Liability Protection Unaffected

-Treatment by the IRS as a disregarded entity has no impact on the limited liability protection offered by an LLC.
+Regardless of how an LLC is taxed, the liability protection offered by an LLC is unchanged.
 The LLC protects the owner’s personal assets from the debts and obligations of the company as long as the owner maintains an account of business income and expenses separate from personal accounts.
 Any personal assets used as collateral for business loans are not protected.

 A single-member LLC can elect to change its tax classification to be treated as a corporation, even if the actual business structure remains the same.
 The addition of another member for the LLC will also result in changing the tax treatment from sole proprietorship to partnership.
 Tax repercussions from changing the tax status can be complicated, depending on the company’s specific situation, making the advice of an accountant highly valuable.